tarantool/doc/doc/platform/app/app_roles.rst

         end,
     }

-The examples below show how to do this.
+The examples in this article show how to do this.

+You can omit the optional steps and get a simple role as in the example below.

+..  code-block:: lua

+    return {
+        validate = function() -- ... -- end,
+        apply = function() -- ... -- end,
+        stop = function() -- ... -- end,
+    }

+You can modify a role, for example, by adding dependencies or specifying the on_event callback.
+If you modify a role, you need to restart the Tarantool instance with the role in order to apply the changes.

 ..
 NOTE::

-    Code snippets shown in this section are included from the following application: `application_role_cfg <https://github.com/tarantool/doc/tree/latest/doc/code_snippets/snippets/config/instances.enabled/application_role_cfg>`_.
+    - Code snippets shown in this section are included from the following application: `application_role_cfg <https://github.com/tarantool/doc/tree/latest/doc/code_snippets/snippets/config/instances.enabled/application_role_cfg>`_.

 .. _roles_create_custom_role_schema: